 - A short video of your urgent treatment preferences (CPR versus DNR, etc.);

 - Readable displays of all your completed forms (POLST, Living Will, etc.);

 - Ability to print, download, email and fax any document to clinicians who need this information so they can provide you the treatment that you want.

-- Videos that recorded your stating what treatment you wanted and explained why can be played to convince all that your made your choices with conviction, which may should eliminate potential conflicts.
+- Videos that recorded you stating what treatment you wanted and explaining why—may convince everyone what treatment you really wanted—and thus eliminate potential conflicts.

 Suppose one of your wishes is to refuse attempts at Cardio–Pulmonary Resuscitation.
 Emergency medical personnel in most states are trained to honor three instruments.
 One is a piece of paper called the official pre–hospital DNR or out–of–hospital order DNR.
 The second is a Physician Orders for Life–Sustaining Treatment.
 Both you (or your surrogate decision–maker) and your physician must sign one of these forms.
 Problem: this piece of paper may be hard to locate quickly in emergencies.